-I believe that in capturing your traditions, that family history is be honored, and that your images are timeless, keeping generations connected for years to come.
+I believe that in capturing your traditions, family history is be honored, and that your images are timeless, keeping generations connected for years to come.

 My early years in SoCal, I studied art, photography, and interior design.
-My career began as an artist for a major animation studio painting Saturday morning cartoons when they were still hand drawn on cels.
+My career began as an artist for a major animation studio painting Saturday morning cartoons when they were still hand drawn and painted on cels.
 This was followed by a long-time career as an interior designer and project manager under an architect in Los Angeles.
 In all this; everything had to have an artistic aesthetic, as well as be camera and print ready.

 Adding to the mix, almost 12-years living on the East Coast, primarily in Vermont where I met and married my soulmate, Jack.
 Since then, he's assisted in capturing numerous barn weddings and events from intimate to grand.
 (And I assist him by putting wood in the wood stove)!
 With family still in SoCal, both business and pleasure take us back often.

 These life experiences have seasoned us well with what it means to photograph a wedding in any weather condition, and in any season of the year.
-From snowy winter, to fall leaves, or sun and sand, when a client expresses that they are an outdoorsy type; we're truly mobile, flexible, and ready for anything.
+From snowy winter, to fall leaves, sun and sand, when a client expresses that they are an outdoorsy type; we're truly mobile, flexible, and ready for anything.

 Is it Photoshop or?

 When it comes to handling your images, there are many choices from the style of capturing your images to the final edits and delivery.
-I do get asked if I'm changing out backgrounds and skies, and the short answer is, no. While digital art is an option, it's done only when commissioned to create a specific piece of original art or for a more editorial look to an image.
+I do get asked if I'm changing out backgrounds and skies, and the short answer is, no. While digital compositing art is an option, it's done only when commissioned to create a specific piece of original art or for a more editorial look to an image.